The Book of 1,000 Pictures

 Loire region (France) — 1460–1465

-The showpiece in the collection of an oil magnate: one of the most richly decorated manuscripts of the Late Middle Ages with more than 1,000 pictorial motifs
+The gold-decorated showpiece in the collection of the oil magnate Gulbenkian: one of the most richly illuminated manuscripts of the late Middle Ages with more than 1,000 images for private devotion

 1. Its opulent and varied picture program makes this French manuscript one of the most beautiful prayer books still preserved today